You fit into me like a hook through an eye, 2018, archival inkjet, 99" x 48" (253 cm x 123 cm)

 Enjoy, 2018, archival inkjet, 48" x 60" (122 cm x 152 cm)

-There is no denying the impact of electronic communications on human society and endeavor.
-Since its advent, our individual reach and connectivity has expanded exponentially, while the emotional engines of human behavior -- powerful motivators such as hope, fear and ambition -- remain unscathed.
+There is no denying the impact of electronic communications, and particularly social media, on human society and endeavor.
+Our individual reach and connectedness has expanded exponentially, while the emotional engines of human behavior -- the powerful motivators of hope, fear and ambition -- remain unscathed.
 Our newly-enhanced ability to touch each other's minds and lives has only heightened both our best and worst tendencies, at least in the digital realm.
 And, for better or worse, it is in this realm that more and more of us are spending more and more of our lives.

-If the Internet is a sprawling megalopolis, its most populous district is Social Media, where the dominant platforms Google, Amazon, Facebook and Apple have become the most powerful marketing enterprises ever to have existed.
-They have done so not just by creating useful products, but by growing supremely adept at harvesting a golden egg long prized by marketers: consumers' personal, demographic data.
+Google, Amazon, Facebook and Apple have become the most powerful marketing enterprises ever to have existed, not just by creating useful products, but by growing supremely adept at harvesting a golden egg long prized by marketers: consumers' personal, demographic data.

-Identity Gift calls attention to this phenomenon through images drawn from online and consumer culture, juxtaposed in ways that encourage viewers to question their own complicity in this process.
+This project illuminates this phenomenon through images drawn from online and consumer culture, juxtaposed in ways that encourage viewers to question their own complicity in this process.
 Dense imagery reflects the visceral online experience, wherein users are bombarded with visual and written messages at a rate unprecedented in human history.
 Picture scale mimics the immersive sensation of device screens that suck energy through our visual cortices and effectively remove us from our physical environs.
-Scant verbiage and apparently dissonant image pairings force the viewer to consider image source, meaning and context.
+Scant verbiage and dissonant image pairings encourage the viewer to consider image source, meaning and context.